LeonieHagitte/Thesis/README.md

 # Thesis
-## Algorithm-based development of an instrument to measure self-perceived data literacy
+## Algorithm-based development of an instrument to measure self-rated data literacy

-The increasing relevance of competent and critical handling of data in society not only makes it possible to record this competence, but also makes the self-perception of this competence increasingly important.
-Previous approaches considered this competence primarily against the specific background of individual target groups, jobs or roles (Cui et al., 2023).
-In addition, only a few explicitly refer to the general population (Cui et al., 2023; Carmi et al., 2020).
-In view of the various theoretical approaches, there is a need for a uniform definition of data literacy in order to create comparability.
+The increasing importance of competent and critical data handling in society (Carmi et al., 2020) emphasises the necessity to assess and understand one's own data literacy.
+Previous approaches to data literacy primarily target specific groups and professions, with few including the general population (Cui et al., 2023).
+Given the diversity of theoretical approaches (Cui et al., 2023), we feel there is an urgent need for a unified definition of data literacy to ensure comparability and holistic assessment.

+Objective
-Our aim is therefore to derive a holistic definition based on these approaches and to develop a questionnaire for self-perception of one's own data literacy.
-To this end, the decisive factors from previous definitions and operationalizations in various disciplines are brought together.
-Cognitive interviews are conducted iteratively to create and refine the items.
-The items are then selected using algorithm-based item selection.
-The facets of data literacy are tested for factorial, discriminant, convergent and congruent incremental validity in order to promote a differentiated understanding of the construct.
+Our aim is to derive a comprehensive definition of data literacy based on existing approaches and to develop a questionnaire for self-perceived data literacy, measuring the three core factors of the construct.
+While drafts for two additional factors are included as preliminary assessments for future studies, they are not the focus of this study.
+To achieve this, we integrate essential factors from various disciplines via a literature review to develop a theory-driven conceptualisation of constructs.
+Furthermore, we apply an iterative process for item creation and refinement, followed by the selection of the best items for a final scale.
-Construct and criterion validity are tested using correlations and hierarchical regression analyses, while cross-validation checks the robustness of the instrument.
-Based on a cross-sectional online survey, we will examine a representative sample from the general population.

-Limitations result from the cross-sectional design and the heuristic item reduction, which prevent causal conclusions and limit predictive validity.
-The heterogeneous nature of the construct makes the development of a global instrument and understanding of all participants difficult.
-The self-assessment questionnaire shall enable a holistic assessment of perceived competence for further studies, for example by comparing self-assessment and actual performance.
+We arrived at five core facets that are also very prominent in the most definitions in the literature (Cui et al., 2023).
+We further divided them into “consumer” facets (Comprehension,Evaluation & Integration), that are relevant for nearly every person in society and “producer” facets (Communication & Statistics), that are mainly relevant for people, actively working with data.

-You can take a look here: https://leoniehagitte.github.io/Thesis/
+You find the preregistration here: https://zenodo.org/records/11196495 You can take a look into the progress here: https://leoniehagitte.github.io/Thesis/